 Stages of Sleep

-To analyze how long does it take to fall sleep, let me first explain the different stages you will encounter during the process of sleep.
+To analyze how long does it take to fall asleep, let me first explain the different stages you will encounter during the process of sleep.
 Normally, there are two main parts of sleep: non-REM (Non-rapid eye movement) sleep and REM (Rapid eye movement) sleep.

 Non-REM sleep can be divided into three stages.
 The first is the transition period when you change from wakefulness to sleep.
 At this stage, your brain begins to relax and slow down by producing slow waves.
-Then you will enter the second stage of light sleep when your body temperature drops, and heart rate begins to slow.
+Then you will enter the second stage of light sleep when your body temperature drops, and your heart rate begins to slow.
 This is the stage when you become less aware of your surroundings and ready for deep sleep.
 The third stage of Non-REM sleep usually occurs in the first few hours of your sleep.
-This is the deep sleep when it is difficult to rouse you up, and your body begins to repair itself so that you will feel refreshed in the next morning.
+This is the deep sleep when it is difficult to rouse you up, and your body begins to repair itself so that you will feel refreshed the next morning.

 REM sleep first happens 90 minutes after you fall asleep.
-During REM sleep, your brain will become more active and eyes will move faster while your body turns to be more relaxed and immobilized.
+During REM sleep, your brain will become more active and your eyes will move faster while your body turns to be more relaxed and immobilized.
 It is also the time when you dream.

-The process of sleep first comes non-REM sleep, followed by a shorter period of REM sleep, and then the cycle starts over again from the second part of non-REM sleep.
+The process of sleep first comes from non-REM sleep, followed by a shorter period of REM sleep, and then the cycle starts over again from the second part of non-REM sleep.

 How Long Does It Take to Fall Asleep?

 The measurement of time listed above is a result found by William C. Dement a researcher at Stanford who indicated the amount of time it takes to fall asleep, so-called sleep latency, is related to the self-awareness of sleepy level.
 That is, When you are lying in your bed, your mind and body know how tired you are.
 As a result, your body and brain will respond and send signals to impact your sleep behavior.
-In an ideal scenario of full night’s sleep, you will spend only 2-5% of your total sleep on the stage of wakefulness and soon transfer to the second stage of light sleep.
+In an ideal scenario of a full night’s sleep, you will spend only 2-5% of your total sleep on the stage of wakefulness and soon transfer to the second stage of light sleep.

 If you take 1 hour or longer to switch from full alertness into the stage of light sleep, you may experience problems like insomnia caused by stress, poor sleep hygiene, or oversleeping.
-Possibly the most powerful factor of insomnia, stress can come from anywhere, such as workplace, family, or school.
+Possibly the most powerful factor of insomnia, stress can come from anywhere, such as the workplace, family, or school.
 Your brain will not be relaxed if you are too nervous or thinking too much.
 Keeping thinking about some troubles you have during the day or even the simple question of “why can’t I sleep” can increase stress level and negative emotion, which will result in a negative sleep cycle that leads to insomnia.